h4/lywsd02/Readme.md

 ## Available properties

 * `client.temperature` – Sensor's temperature data in Celsius degrees.
 Updates with timeout (See below)
-* `client.humidity` – Sensor's humidity data in percents.
+* `client.humidity` – Sensor's humidity data in percent.
 Updates with timeout
 * `client.units` – Current temperature units displayed on screen.
 Returns `'C'` for Celsius and `'F'` for Fahrenheit
 * `client.time` – Current time and timezone offset.
 Returns as tuple of `datetime.datetime` and `int`
+* `client.battery` – Sensor's battery level in percent (0 to 100).

 ## Available setters